 AFMA endorses the use of the Confidentiality Terms in Australia to avoid the time and effort involved in negotiating confidentiality agreements.
 Market participants can adopt these confidentiality terms to achieve mutual commercial objectives, although it is suggested that Australian users consider modifying the terms so that a relevant Australian law governs them.
 This could be achieved by the simple amendment of replacing clause (4.4).

-A contract template for spot purchase/sale of environmental products and an explanatory note prepared by Johnson Winter & Slattery are also available for download – although the spot contract is not recommended for use when trading significant volumes or when dealing forward.
+A contract template for spot purchase/sale of environmental products is available here.
+The spot contract is not recommended for use when trading significant volumes or when dealing forward.
 AFMA has also prepared an overview of key Environmental Products Schemes operating in Australia.